INDEX06 PROJECTS

 Technical Highlights

-Data Pipeline Cleans raw GTD data — handling missing coordinates, NaN imputation, type coercion for JSON serialization — and serves it through 8 analytical aggregation endpoints.
+Data EngineeringBuilt a data pipeline that cleans raw GTD data — handling missing coordinates, NaN imputation, type coercion for JSON serialization — and serves it through analytical aggregation endpoints (trends, regional breakdowns, hotspot ranking).

 Stack